Next Generation Equation-Free Multiscale Modelling of Crowd Dynamics via Machine Learning: Conclusions

-Thus, our approach does not attempt to learn any closed‑form PDE, but instead learns the effective solution operator of such an unavailable PDE, mapping initial crowd density to its future evolution.
+Our approach does not attempt to learn any closed‑form PDE, but instead learns the effective solution operator of such an unavailable PDE, mapping initial crowd density to its future evolution.
 The resulting ROMs trained in the latent space, in the form of linear (MVARs) or nonlinear multivariate autoregressive models (such as LSTMs), encode and reconstruct this operator numerically via the POD reconstruction.
-As a result, our framework allows for rapid and accurate ``what‐if" scenarios exploration and real‐time forecasting of crowd dynamics without sacrificing accuracy or stability, making them an ideal tool for large‐scale, real-world crowd‐dynamics analysis and control.

-Finally, we note that linear MVARs exhibit a better performance in terms of the median relative $L_1$, $L_2$, $L_{\infty}$ errors when compared to LSTMs, thus offering a significantly lower complexity in their training and greater interpretability.
-This is in line with the results presented in other works \cite{papaioannou2022time,dylewsky2022principal,axaas2023model,gallos2024data} which utilize PCA-based delay-coordinate embeddings to construct linear ROMs using in latent spaces to approximate complex nonlinear or chaotic dynamics.
+As a result, our framework allows for rapid and accurate ``what‐if" scenarios exploration and real‐time forecasting of crowd dynamics.
+Critically, we demonstrate that linear MVAR models within our framework not only outperform more complex LSTMs in long-term predictive accuracy and reliability, but also achieve a computational speed-up of over two orders of magnitude compared to conventional simulation.
+This combination of interpretability, speed, and accuracy makes our approach, particularly with MVARs, an efficient approach for large‐scale, real-world crowd‐dynamics analysis and distributed control \cite{cristiani2015modeling,albi2020mathematical,auletta2022herding,gong2023crowd,christofides2002nonlinear, armaou2004time,maffettone2022continuification}.
+The predictive performance of linear MVAR models in our framework (consistently matching or exceeding that of nonlinear LSTMs) aligns with a growing body of literature \cite{papaioannou2022time,gallos2024data,axaas2023model, dylewsky2022principal} demonstrating that linear ROMs constructed in judiciously chosen latent spaces (e.g., POD-based delay-coordinate embeddings, Koopman operator) can effectively approximate complex nonlinear or chaotic dynamics.
+For example, nonlinear manifold learning techniques such as Diffusion Maps have been shown to provide more accurate embeddings of complex dynamics compared to POD, particularly during transients \cite{della2024learning}.